wyndhams/ga-project-4-backend/README.md

 ## Frontend

 I built the frontend of the application using React and a mix of Material UI and CSS for the styling.
-I created components for each of the respective pages where information was being displayed then hooked up the backend by adding a proxy in the package.json and creating a separate api.js file which utilised axios for hosting all of the necessary api routing for the app.
+I created components for each of the respective pages where information was being displayed then hooked up the backend by adding a proxy in the package.json and creating a separate api.js file which utilised Axios for hosting all of the necessary api routing for the app.

 ```js
 const ENDPOINTS = {